 Find a Worker's Compensation Retaliation Attorney in Philadelphia, PA, New Jersey or New York

 If you think that your employer has retaliated against you for filing a workers' compensation claim in Pennsylvania, New Jersey, or New York, it is in your best interest to immediately seek legal representation.

 Console Mattiacci Law, LLC helps individuals in communities all over Chester County, Bucks County, Lancaster County, Delaware County, and Montgomery County in Pennsylvania as well as Atlantic County, Camden County, Burlington County, Mercer County, Monmouth County, and Ocean County in New Jersey.

-Our employment lawyers in Philadelphia can investigate the circumstances of your situation and work to hold your employer accountable for any wrongdoing.
+Our employment lawyers in Philadelphia, New Jersey and New York can investigate the circumstances of your situation and work to hold your employer accountable for any wrongdoing.
 Call 215-545-7676 or submit an online contact form to have our attorneys review your case and help you understand all of your legal options during a free initial consultation.

 "...I am truly grateful for all of the help, assistance, understanding and professional skills garnered on my behalf during this time.

 I feel your life-long commitment to hard work, education, competitive skill and supporting the underdog positioned you to represent me in a way no one else could."

 Contact Us About Your Case